bocadilloproject/aiodine/README.md

 ### Providers consuming other providers

-Providers can also consume other providers.
-To do so, providers need to be _frozen_ so that the dependency graph can be correctly resolved:
+Providers are modular in the sense that they can themselves consume other providers.

+For this to work however, providers need to be _frozen_ first.
+This ensures that the dependency graph can be correctly resolved regardless of the declaration order.

 ```python
 import aiodine